chandanhpcic/docs/source/manual/how-tos/serial_access.rst

 Connecting to the serial console
 --------------------------------

-If you already installed OPNsense via a non-serial installer, serial access needs to be turned on.
+If you already installed Reticen8 via a non-serial installer, serial access needs to be turned on.
 To do this, open the web interface, navigate to :menuselection:`System --> Settings --> Administration`, scroll down to 'Console' and set the primary or secondary console to 'Serial console'.
-Note: this is **only** necessary if you already installed OPNsense, and did not use the serial installer to do so.
+Note: this is **only** necessary if you already installed Reticen8, and did not use the serial installer to do so.
 In all other cases (accessing BIOS, running the serial installer, connecting to an installation that was done via serial), serial access is already available.